The Singles Network Ministries

 • Realize singles outnumber marrieds, and it’s getting worse; this was not God’s design.

-• Bring my new study, “Intentional Relationships for Singles,” to their churches; for it to be a regular resource to help singles build healthier friends, family, work, and church relationships and ultimately romantic relationships that lead to Christ-focused marriage.
+• Bring my new study, “Intentional Relationships for Singles,” to their churches; for it to be a regular resource to help singles build healthier friends, family, work, and church relationships, and ultimately romantic relationships that lead to Christ-focused marriage.

 • Continue to provide post-divorce and grief ministry resources

-For our media to provide open dialogue, whether online, in print, on radio, on a podcast, or TV, to help Christian singles adults in their daily lives.
+For our media to provide open dialogue, whether online, in print, on radio, on a podcast, or on TV, to help Christian single adults in their daily lives.
 Please pray that God can use me to be one of those voices.
 I am thankful that I speak on Live Facebook each Sunday night, a message to encourage singles.

-For me, so I can keep leading The Singles Network Ministries for another 20 years and that God would provide the next generation of leaders.
+For me, so I can keep leading The Singles Network Ministries for another 20 years, and that God would provide the next generation of leaders.

 Picture